 Aaron Yared said that the Washington Student Association would deal with contentious votes by telling voters that they would count and verify each vote and email the result of the vote to everyone in two days.
 He said it would not be an issue for GPSS to also utilize this method when it came to voting on issues such as last meeting’s resolution, but motions that mattered in the moment such as tabling a topic, could not be resolved in such a way.

 Logan Jarrell referred to the poll for working group topics from the last Senate meeting.
-He said that GPSS has historically had 9 working groups that were headed by the student members of the Executive Committee.
-He noted that there would be an election for another Executive Senator, bringing the number of members on the Executive Committee to 10.
+He said that GPSS has historically had 9 working groups that were headed by the graduate student members of the Executive Committee.
+He noted that there would be an election for another Executive Senator, bringing the number of graduate members on the Executive Committee to 10.
 He asked the Committee whether they wanted to increase the number of working groups to 10.

 Andrew Shumway suggested that some working group topics be combined, citing “Tele/Mental Health” and “Mental Health and Well-being” as examples.

-Logan Jarrell said he paired down the topics to the following: diversity, equity, inclusion and anti-racism; climate change; mental health and well-being; student-parents and caregivers; university COVID response; international students; student health-insurance/health-care; undocumented students; virtual connection.
+Logan Jarrell said he paired down the topics to the following: diversity, equity, inclusion and anti-racism; climate change; mental health and well-being; student parents and caregivers; university COVID response; international students; student health-insurance/health-care; undocumented students; virtual connection.
 He said that some of the topics could potentially be split.

 Genevieve Hulley asked whether the number of working groups would stay at 9.